 Step 3: Set-up up the CNC milling machine

-Attach the workpiece or block of material on the machine bed—and make sure it's properly aligned through metrology tools or touch probes.
-Install the machine spindle and do all steps required for setting up the milling machine.
+The workpiece or material block is secured on the machine bed and aligned using metrology tools or touch probes.
+The spindle tooling is installed, and all setup steps for the milling machine are completed.

 Step 4: Begin the milling process